trailcurrentoss/TrailCurrentCabinetAndDoorSensor/README.md

 ## Firmware

 See `src/` directory for PlatformIO-based firmware.
-The firmware is currently in early development.

 **Setup:**
 ```bash